Nv3l/SignBot/README.md

 # SignBot
-SignBot is an app to automaticaly sign your presence by email sent to the Open Campus de Brest
+SignBot is an app to automaticaly sign your presence by email sent by the plateform "Je Suis En Cours"